usethesource/rascal-website/docs/Recipes/Languages/Pico/UseDef/index.md

 * ❷  `useStat` extracts uses from all statement variants.

-* ❸  The function `uses` simply applies `usesStats` to the statement part of its program argument.
+* ❸  The function `uses` applies `usesStats` to the statement part of its program argument.

 * ❹  The function `defs`  has a Pico program as argument and returns a set of occurrences (definitions) of Pico identifiers.
     The definition consists of a single set comprehension that consists of the following parts: